senthurayyappan/onshape-robotics-toolkit/docs/tutorials/export.md

 # Exporting an Onshape Assembly to URDF

-This tutorial demonstrates a streamlined workflow for converting an Onshape assembly to a URDF file using the `onshape-api` library.
+This tutorial demonstrates a streamlined workflow for converting an Onshape assembly to a URDF file using the `onshape-robotics-toolkit` library.
 Follow these steps to easily generate a URDF file and visualize your assembly's structure.

 <img src="export-header.gif" alt="Export Header" style="width: 100%;">